adbar/trafilatura/docs/usage-cli.rst

 .. code-block:: bash

-    $ trafilatura --sitemap "https://www.sitemaps.org/" --list --url-filter "https://www.sitemaps.org/de"
+    # --url-filter selects which seed URLs get processed — combine with -i/--input-file
-    $ trafilatura --sitemap "https://www.sitemaps.org/" --list --url-filter "protocol"
+    $ trafilatura --sitemap -i seeds.txt --list --url-filter "sitemaps.org"

-Using a subpart of the site also acts like a filter, for example ``--sitemap "https://www.sitemaps.org/de/"``.
+To filter the discovered *links* by pattern instead, pass a subpart of the site directly as the sitemap URL — for example ``--sitemap "https://www.sitemaps.org/de/"`` only lists German-language pages. ``--url-filter`` does not filter individual discovered links, only which seed URLs (from ``-i``) are processed in the first place.

-For more information on sitemap use and filters for lists of links see this blog post: `Using sitemaps to crawl websites <https://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_ and this `tutorial on link filtering <tutorial0.html#link-filtering>`_.
+For more information on sitemap use and filters for lists of links see this blog post: `Using sitemaps to crawl websites <https://adrien.barbaresi.eu/blog/using-sitemaps-crawl-websites.html>`_ and this `tutorial on link filtering <tutorial-corpus.html#link-filtering>`_.

 Deprecations